 The division of neuropathology in the Department of Pathology at Northwell Health provides diagnosis and consultations on disorders of the brain and central nervous system.
-The division provides the tissue diagnosis for all specimens that come from our hospitals in conjunction with the Brain Tumor Institute and Cushing Neuroscience Institutes.
+The division provides the tissue diagnosis for all specimens that come from our hospitals in conjunction with the Brain Tumor Institute and Cushing Institute for Neurology and Neurosurgery.

 Neuropathology has been established in the Department of Pathology for over 30 years.
 Our neuropathologists provide service to the Childhood Brain and Spinal Cord Tumor Center in the Steven and Alexandra Cohen Children's Medical Center of New York (CCMC) in New Hyde Park.
 The Childhood Brain and Spinal Cord Tumor Center at CCMC is committed to providing comprehensive, innovative, state-of-the-art care for children diagnosed with tumors of the nervous system.
 Their multidisciplinary team is dedicated to treating the broad spectrum of benign, malignant, primary and metastatic tumors in young patients whose bodies and brains are still developing.

 The Division of Neuropathology provides support to the Movement Disorders Institute, which is dedicated to pushing the frontiers of these neurological conditions through clinical treatment and research.
 Movement disorders are neurological conditions that can result in spasticity, rigidity, tremor, involuntary movement and ataxia.
 We provide muscle biopsy reporting with the help of State University of New York, Stony Brook campus.
 We have a dedicated electron microscopy department at North Shore University Hospital which examines all of our muscle biopsies for disease.